-Bottineau County improperly entered into three lease-purchase agreements for motor graders at a cost of \$925,900 through an out of state procurement agreement.
+Bottineau County did not advertise for bids for the two lease-purchase agreements of motor graders at a cost of \$674.000.
+Instead, the County utilized an out of state cooperative purchase agreement that was not applicable to the County.